 Nike Pulls Shoes Featuring Betsy Ross Flag Over Concerns About Racist Symbolism

-Nike has recalled a shoe that was set to hit the market to commemorate July 4, citing concerns over the historic version of the U.S. flag that appears on the back of the red, white and blue sneaker.
+Nike has recalled a shoe featuring the Betsy Ross flag over concerns that the design glorifies slavery and racism.
+The red, white and blue sneaker had been set to hit the U.S. market to commemorate the July Fourth holiday.

-"Nike has chosen not to release the Air Max 1 Quick Strike Fourth of July as it featured an old version of the American flag," Nike told NPR on Tuesday.
-The company did not immediately respond to questions about its concerns and the intention behind the original design.
+"Nike has chosen not to release the Air Max 1 Quick Strike Fourth of July, as it featured an old version of the American flag," the company told NPR on Tuesday.
+Nike did not immediately respond to questions about the thinking behind the original design.

-The special Air Max 1 design — which includes an embroidery of the famous "Betsy Ross" flag featuring 13 stars for the original colonies — drew complaints that it celebrated an era of the United States when slavery was legal and commonplace.
+The special Air Max 1 design — which includes an embroidery of the famous flag featuring 13 stars for the original 13 colonies — drew complaints that it celebrates an era in U.S. history when slavery was legal and commonplace.
+While the flag's defenders say it has a place in history, critics say it has become a symbol of extreme views.

 View this post on Instagram